Thunder Lost - The Delta 3 Story

 stopped, which resulted in the loss of one payload to Ariane 4.
 About the same time,

-Delta 3 lost its next payload when ICO delayed bankruptcy.
+Delta 3 lost its next payload when ICO declared bankruptcy.
 Other potential payloads

 vanished as economies around the world slid into recession.